How To Get Out Of Bed On Your First Alarm And NEVER Push Snooze Again

 This might be the most important one out of all of them because it forces you to actually GET UP!
 Stop putting your alarm right by your bed.
 Put your alarm away from your bed so you must get up to turn it off.
 I know many of us to like to sleep with our phones right by us, so maybe it is time to stop using your phone as your alarm and pull our your old digital clock.
 I use my iPad as my alarm and put it in the corner of my room, forcing me to get out of bed to turn it off.

 As crazy as it may sound, even if you have your alarm in the corner of your room, it is still to easy to get up, turn it off, and crawl right back into bed.
 One of the large reasons for this is simply because we are cold when we first get out of bed.
 Lots of times what we really want is just the warmth of the bed vs the extra couple minutes of sleep.
 To help with this, before going to bed, layout warm comfortable clothes by your alarm for you to put on as soon as you wake up and turn off your alarm.
+My favorite is fuzzy socks!
 Setting out these clothes will help in two ways.
 First, it will give you something to be excited about when you first wake up.
 Second, it will get you warm, helping you to resist the temptation of getting back into your warm bed.

 When first getting up, we need to force our body into action.
 One trick for doing this is drinking a glass of water and eating a small snack.
 By your alarm clock, (which should no be in the corner of your room) place a glass of water and a small healthy snack.
 One of my favorites is almonds and dark chocolate.
 Once you get up to turn off your alarm, have your water and snack.
 You will almost immediately feel more awake because you took a small action and forced your body to get going.
 Also, if you have a treat like dark chocolate, it gives you something to look forward to!
 (However, try to keep your snack healthy.
 Ideally, you don't want to start your day with a sugar rush.)